Getting Started

 -

-“Short-term” refers to the method’s focus and intensity, not a fixed length of time.
-Duration depends on your history, goals and the pace that feels safe and workable for you without leading to overwhelming anxiety.
-We will never work at a pace which would exacerbate your difficulties.
+“Short-term” refers to the method’s focus and intensity, rather than a fixed length of therapy.
+The duration depends on your history, your goals and the pace that feels workable as we go.

 -